vladokubalek/NZWHFormAutofill/README.md

 5. Now you have to modify the script to make sure it fills the data correctly.

 6. Good luck & Have fun

+Please note there is no guarantee that form for your country will be the same as for the tested country.